Payment Information - Justice Court, Pct.4 Tickets ONLY

 Misdemeanor

-Adult Defendants Only: Telephone and on-line payment are available only to criminal defendants age 17 and over, for criminal offenses committed after age 17.
+Adult Defendants Only: Online payments are available only to criminal defendants aged 17 and older, for criminal offenses committed after the age of 17.

 Payment constitutes a plea of Nolo Contendere ("No Contest") [Texas Code of Criminal Procedure, Article 27.14 (c): "In a misdemeanor case for which the maximum possible punishment is by fine only, payment of a fine or an amount accepted by the court constitutes a finding of guilty in open court as though a plea of nolo contendere had been entered by the defendant and constitutes a waiver of a jury trial in writing."].

-• If there has been a warrant issued for your arrest, it will not be recalled until the day after your payment is posted.
+If a warrant has been issued for your arrest, it will be recalled after your payment has been processed.

 • Money orders